mozilla-extensions/firefox-bridge/README.md

-# firefox-launch
+# Firefox Launch

-Extenision that enables the user to launch Firefox from the other browser
+Firefox launch is a Chrome and Edge extension that allows you to open the current tab in Firefox or Firefox Private Browsing in the click of a button.